Sh1d0w/clean-links/README.md

 This is a Safari App Extension, which strips all popular tracking query parameters off the links you click.
 No more `fbclid` or `gclid`!

+# Requirements

+The extension is available in macOS 10.12 and later.

 # Installation

 To install *Clean Links* you can either download the latest prebuild extension from the [releases](https://github.com/Sh1d0w/clean-links/releases) tab, or you can clone the repository and build it yourself.